Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 The tunnel uses IP port / name

-This tunnel is served on UDP port
+This tunnel listens on UDP port

 Default: 4008.
 Must match on both sides.